 This page covers tools, services, and other things I use and regularly recommend.

 Hover — I have purchased and dealt with domain names at most of the major registrars over the past several years (GoDaddy, Namecheap, etc).
-I like Hover the best.
+I like Hover the best — straightforward, no upselling.
 They have all of my domains now.
-They only do domains, and that’s why they do them well.

 MDDHosting — Michael Denny (CEO) personally responds to my support requests when I work over holidays.
 They host this website, and I use their reseller hosting too.